nih-cfde/organization/GitHubUsage.md

 ## Issues

 Issues can be used to keep track of bugs, enhancements, or other requests.
 A GitHub user can open a new Issue or view open Issues for any repository that user has access to.
+[More information](https://help.github.com/en/articles/about-issues)

 ### Accessing Repository Issues

-1. Navigate to the GitHub repository which has the issues you are interesting in viewing.
+1. Navigate to the GitHub repository which has the issues you are interested in viewing.
 <img src="/images/repo-main-page.png" alt="Repo Main Page" width="400"/>
 2. Sign into GitHub if not already signed in.
 Link in the top left.
 <img src="/images/repo-main-page-sign-in.png" alt="Sign in arrow" width="400"/>